 At the last sharp left turn of the road called Strupesvingen you can see the signs that marks the start of the trail at 600 masl.
 You can park at the side of the road, but there are not much space for parking.

-The trail is well prepared and well marked with signs where the trail splits in different directions.
+Thefirst part of the trail is well prepared and marked with signs where the trail splits in different directions.
 Follow the trail in the forest in the direction to Bøttejuv, upwards to Skår which is an old Mountain Pasture.
 The Mountain pasture is a great place for a lunch break and to take in the view towards the valley behind you and the surrounding mountains.
 From Skår you need to follow the sign to Bøttejuv, and the trail now gradually reach the timberline and then goes through more mountainous landscape.

 Continue upwards until you reach the mountain plateou.
 Then it is a fairly easy and short hike to the edge of the mountain named Bøttejuv.
-Be causious, the edge is not secured and there are a vertical fall of 1320 meter down to Lake Årdalsvatnet at 2 masl.
+Be causious, the edge of the vertical cliff is not secured and there is a vertical fall of 1320 meters down to Lake Årdalsvatnet at 2 masl.

 From Bøttejuv you have a fantastic view down to the lake and towards the industrial town Øvre Årdal, and to the Hurrungane and Jotunheimen mountains.